 A warning however – once you find yourself buying one, you’ll have the bug.
 And you’ll have to buy more and more because the patterns out there are just beautiful!
-Be warned though, prices vary from £100 up to near £1000!
+Prices vary from approx £60 up to near £1000!

 A Ring Sling is a piece of wrap which is stitched to two rings on one end.
 You thread the rings, place it over your head and on one shoulder, pop baby in, and tighten.
 They are made from woven fabrics, which mean that they are soft but with minimal give, giving a very supportive hold.
 They are not recommended for people with back problems, as they are one-shouldered, but they are easy to use (once you’ve had a go or two.)
 It can be used for newborns, but first time parents have never usually heard of these!

 This was Miss Ama and I a few years ago when I made our own summer ring sling, what do you think?

 A Meh Dai (originating in China) is essentially a rectangle piece of fabric, with straps coming off each side.
 The top straps are for the shoulders, and the bottom ones are to tie around the waist.
 They are generally one size fits all and can be used for front, back and side positions.
 They are lightweight and versatile.

 Soft-Structured Carriers or Buckle Carriers